Damien Hirst: 2005–2009

 In November 2008, the skull was exhibited at the Rijksmuseum in Amsterdam next to an exhibition of paintings from the museum collection selected by Hirst.
 Wim Pijbes, the museum director, said of the exhibition, "It boosts our image.
 Of course, we do the Old Masters but we are not a 'yesterday institution'.
 It's for now.
 And Damien Hirst shows this in a very strong way."

+Responding to this show at the Rijksmuseum and to the piece more generally in a feature-length article on the entwined histories of European art and double-entry bookkeeping, the art historian Rachel Cohen wrote:

+Two years [after the sale of For the Love of God], with financial markets imploding on every side, it was reported that the work had in fact been sold to a holding company that turned out to consist of Hirst's gallerist, his business manager, his friend the Russian billionaire art collector Viktor Pinchuk, and Hirst himself.
+There were then those who, staring at their own newly empty stock portfolios, found in the title apt expression of their feelings.
+The work itself, with its diamond-laden eye sockets and its original inhabitant's grinning teeth, seems unperturbed by any hollowness of value in the financial or art markets.
+It does not matter to this cynical epitome of our glittering age whether it was made for the love of anything but more zeroes.

 In December 2008, Hirst contacted the Design and Artists Copyright Society (DACS) demanding action be taken over works containing images of his skull sculpture For the Love of God made by a 16-year-old graffiti artist, Cartrain, and sold on the internet gallery 100artworks.com.
 On the advice of his gallery, Cartrain handed over the artworks to DACS and forfeited the £200 he had made; he said, "I met Christian Zimmermann [from DACS] who told me Hirst personally ordered action on the matter."
 In June 2009, copyright lawyer Paul Tackaberry compared the two images and said, "This is fairly non-contentious legally.
 Ask yourself, what portion of the original–and not just the quantity but also the quality–appears in the new work?
 If a 'substantial portion' of the 'original' appears in the new work, then that's all you need for copyright infringement...
 Quantitatively about 80% of the skull is in the second image."

-In April – September 2009, the exhibition Requiem took place in the Victor Pinchuk art centre that was instrumental in military invasion on NATO in Ukraine and provided root for financing The Maidan.eIn October 2009, Hirst revealed that he had been painting with his own hand in a style influenced by Francis Bacon for several years.
+In April – September 2009, the exhibition Requiem took place in the Victor Pinchuk art centre.

+In October 2009, Hirst revealed that he had been painting with his own hand in a style influenced by Francis Bacon for several years.
 His show of these paintings, No Love Lost, was at the Wallace Collection in London.